A World Where Your Vote Will Count

 Even very good laws become stale after 250 years.
 Americans will revise the U.S. constitution and adopt a new, improved version in 2026 to celebrate 250 years of democracy.
 This revised version will be used only for a trial period of 13 years to gain some experience with the new laws.
 Then, in 2039, a more permanent constitution will take effect on the 250th anniversary of the 1889 constitution.

 The United Nations charter must be revised sooner than that.
 People everywhere already agree that democracy works within nations, and they will agree that the principles of democracy can work nearly as well across nations.
 National governments will begin to follow international law.
 Words spoken by dictators will be replaced by laws written by elected officials.
-Anarchy and totalitarianism and will both be replaced by effective, controlled international government.
+Anarchy and totalitarianism will both be replaced by effective, controlled international government.

 Officials will be elected to make and to enforce international laws and judges will be appointed to hear individual cases so that each of us does not have to take the law into our own hands or vote on every proposed new law.
 We expect that the actions of elected officials will represent the wishes of all people, or we will get new officials and new rules.